 - · All public water systems regulated by the County, - · Permitted individual and community drinking water wells, and - Random sampling of existing wells and new construction wells as permitted by property owners. - Note: Once the baseline is established, the sample data from new permitted wells, and random samples of existing wells, will be used to maintain a reliable OWTS water quality assessment.
-DEHS will support agencies in their cumulative impact assessments for non-sewered areas.
+DEHS will support agencies or project proponents in their cumulative impact assessments for non-sewered areas.
 DEHS currently utilizes a database management system that allows authorized personnel to configure, manage, administer, and report information through Accela's Envision software or Microsoft SQL Server.
 Assessment, statistical and spatial analyses, and mapping are primarily conducted through ESRI's ArcGIS 10.4.1 and SAS 9.4.
+DEHS must input groundwater data into Geotracker.